If you'd like to embrace the spirit of Christmas in Vermont this year, check out these top holiday season events and activities from around the state.

-Enjoy month-long holiday cheer displays in the Christmas card town of Middlebury, Vermont.
-A whimsical hut serves hot chocolate on the town green.
-Hunt for special items in storefronts with the I Spy contest, and win "Middlebury Money" through December 31, 2015.
-Santa arrives on a fire truck on Saturday, December 5.
-On Sunday, December 20, the famed Annual Community Messiah Sing is held at the Congregational Church at 2 p.m., and a "Night Fires"winter solstice celebration at the Town Hall Theater begins at 4 p.m. (shows also take place December 18 and 19).
-New Year's Eve in Middlebury typically features a Count Down to Noon Year for kids at noon, fireworks, ice skating, dancing and a dinner theater show.
+Enjoy month-long holiday events and cheerful displays in the Christmas card town of Middlebury, Vermont, this December.
+A whimsical hut serves 25-cent hot chocolate on the town green.
+Hunt for tiny ornaments in storefronts with the "I Spy" contest for a chance to win "Middlebury Money" throughout the month of December.
+Santa arrives on a fire truck in early December (Saturday, December 7, in 2019).
+Many more events run the full range from religious to irreverent.
+Chanukah is celebrated annually, too.
+New Year's Eve in Middlebury features a Count Down to Noon Year for kids starting at 10:30 a.m., then evening fun including fireworks, ice skating, and a ticketed musical performance.

 This magical nighttime lantern parade has grown and grown over the years.
 The theme for 2019's 10th annual River of Light is "REinventions!
 What will you REmake?
 Something REmarkable!"
 And you are invited to make a lantern and march along on Saturday, December 7, 2019 or simply observe this festive procession featuring creations by both professional artists and school children.